timplourde/js-components/README.md

 # Summary

 In this tutorial we've seen several techniques for decoupling JavaScript components: manual callbacks, event delegation, Lucid, Amplify and Postal.
 They all have their pros and cons.

+This was just an introduction.
+There are many more things you can do to optimize your solution such as:

+* Mix and match some of these techniques.
+* Add some additional logic inside your components to insulate you from taking many direct dependencies on these third party libraries.
+* Use inheritance to reduce boilerplate code.

 There is no "best practice", only practices which are appropriate to your context.